smasala/ColResize/Readme.md

 # ColResize

-ColResize adds the ability for the end user to click and drag column headers to resize a table as they see fit, to DataTables.
+ColResize adds the ability for the end user to click and drag column headers to resize a DataTables table.

 # Demo
 [https://smasala.github.io/ColResize/](https://smasala.github.io/ColResize/)